Go to page content

 Learn what the research says about the aesthetics of a perfect smile.

-The PLOS One study touches on people’s perception of others’ smiles – but what about how you perceive your own?
-In a scientific report published in PubMed Central, researchers found that smile dimensions impacted self-perceived smile attractiveness.
+The PLOS One shows how others view smiles – but what about how you perceive your own?
+In another scientific report, researchers looked at self-perceived smile attractiveness.

-A group of 600+ young adults rated their grins as more attractive when the smiles were more proportional to their faces, showed an “optimal” number of teeth, and had minimal gums peeking through.
+A group of over 600 young adults rated their grins as more attractive when the smiles were more proportional to their faces, showed an “optimal” number of teeth, and had minimal gums peeking through.
 They also preferred it when their smile arcs were flat or slightly curved upwards.

 These are just a few of the studies that discuss the qualities of an ideal smile.
-It may be tempting to consider these factors as definitive but remember that you’re on your smile journey.
+It may be tempting to consider these factors as set in stone, but remember that you’re on your own smile journey.
 Some of your quirks – like asymmetry or a “gummy” smile – can be assets with the right attitude.
 If you’re eager to achieve your version of perfection given your unique features, the golden ratio might help.

 The cross-section of a nautilus shell exemplifying the golden ratio.